symfony/symfony-docs/performance.rst

 PHP uses an internal cache to store the result of mapping file paths to their real and absolute file system paths.
-This increases the performance for applications like Symfony that open many PHP files, specially on Windows systems.
+This increases the performance for applications like Symfony that open many PHP files, especially on Windows systems.

 By default PHP sets a ``realpath_cache_size`` of ``16K`` which is too low for